 Renewable Portfolio Standard (RPS) – The RPS is a minimum amount of renewable energy that is required by law in the electricity sold in a state by the utilities and other electricity suppliers.
 Massachusetts has an RPS, as do many other states.
 An RPS specifies both the amount and type of renewable energy that must be included.
 Because of the Massachusetts RPS, all electricity sold in the state includes a minimum amount of renewable energy.
 Massachusetts also has an APS, an Alternative Portfolio Standard, which requires that all electricity include a minimum amount generated by alternative energy sources, which are typically highly efficient but not renewable.
 Read more on the Massachusetts DOER website.

-Opt up – To opt up is to choose an option in the Worcester Community Choice Aggregation that includes more than the standard level of additional renewable electricity.
+Opt up – To opt up is to choose an option in the Green Worcester ElectriCITY Aggregation Program that includes more than the standard level of additional renewable electricity.

-Opt out – To opt out of the Worcester Community Choice Aggregation is to leave the program and instead receive your electricity supply from a competitive supplier or through National Grid’s Basic Service.
+Opt out – To opt out of the Green Worcester ElectriCITY Aggregation Program is to leave the program and instead receive your electricity supply from a competitive supplier or through National Grid’s Basic Service.
 You have the right to participate in the program for as long as you like, and to opt out at any time, with no penalty or fee.